osrf/gazebo_tutorials/install_from_source/tutorial_default.md

     sudo apt-get install robot-player-dev*

+### Build And Install ignition math

+SDFormat and Gazebo depend on the ignition math library.

+1. Clone the repository into a directory and go into it:

+        hg clone https://bitbucket.org/ignitionrobotics/ign-math /tmp/ign-math
+        cd /tmp/ign-math

+1. Create a build directory and go there:

+        mkdir build
+        cd build

+1. Build and install:

+        cmake .. -DCMAKE_INSTALL_PREFIX=/usr
+        make -j
+        sudo make install

 ### Build And Install SDFormat

-To install from source, you should first install the SDFormat package, then build Gazebo off of that:
+Gazebo also depends on the SDFormat package.
+Let's build it, then build Gazebo off of that:

 1. Clone the repository into a directory and go into it: